RightsandWrongsgit/ARMTEC/business/producttesting.md

 ### C. Sequential Protomonadic Product Test
 #### Description:
-This method combines some of the features of both the monadic and the paired designs.
-Respondents are first given one product and asked to use it for a predesignated time.
-At the end of the test period, the interviewer asks the respondent a battery of questions that would be similar to those asked in a monadic study (ratings, likes, dislikes, directionals, etc.).
-At the end of this interview, the respondent is given a second product to use for the same length of time as the first.
-At the end of the second testing period, the interviewer, in the case of the sequential monadic asks monadic ratings followed by preferences between the two products.
-In the case of the protomonadic design, only preference is asked overall and for specific attributes.
-Since it is felt that respondent evaluations are being made on a comparative rather than absolute basis, this is a major reason for product rotation-to allow each prototype to be discussed monadically as well as to compensate for potential order bias.
+Think of this as doing two monadic product tests one after each other.
+The two products being compared are given in different order to different respondents.
+The line of questioning for ratings, likes, dislikes, etc. are done after the use of each individual product; but preference questions aren't asked until doing the complete second product and its line it questions.
+Only then is the repondent ask which they prefer overall and with regard to specific attributes.
+You can see that the lag:recent impact of preference could be an issue and that is why you rotate which is given first to different respondents.
 #### Advantages:
-This method combines the "best" of both worlds in terms of getting the most out of a group of respondents.
-It provides both monadic readings and preferences without jeopardizing either measure.
+The approach combines the "best" of both worlds by providing both monadic readings and preferences without jeopardizing either measure.
 #### Disadvantages:
-Although it usually requires no greater sample than a paired comparison, the cost for a protomonadic test versus a paired comparison of the same sample size would be somewhat higher as a result of having to conduct two callback interviews.
+The fact you have to do a second callback interview increases costs a little but it should achieve the same statistical power of a paired comparison with the same sample size, so that doesn't increase cost.

 ### D. Concept/Product Test
 #### Description: